clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Then again, it is not nothing.
 And 600 Widgets might actually be quite reasonable if you count Widgets that are invisible, maybe cropped, maybe hidden behind others.
 And having private data would mean that the user is better able to keep the public interface of a Widget clean from implementation details.
 This sounds especially relevant, when you start versioning Widget Definitions.

 Okay, let's say have have this private Data Value.
 It will most likely be a map.
 Does the map share the namespace of its keys with the namespace of the Widgets I/OPLugs and Properties?
-No. In order to access the data, you need a Widget.Self handle that has a special method to access the private data, maybe called `data(name)`.
+No. In order to access the data, you need a Widget.Handle handle that has a special method to access the private data, maybe called `data(name)`.
 To make this work consistently, we could enforce that the data is indeed always a map.
 With this special method, you don't need to worry about accessing anything but the private data, so there is no need to share the namespace.

 That "stable interface" argument almost had me there, but you could also simply put an underscore in front of the name to denote it as "private" (like in Python).
 While it is true that some user of that Widget might still depend on a private Property, he does so with the implied understanding that this Property may be renamed, or removed in the future.
 What I am more worried about is that users that write code for a Widget will constantly have to think about whether this one value is stored in a Property or if it is stored in the private data.
 I certainly would, especially since you can have both a Property named "Foo" and a private data Value of the same name.
 I think this would lead me to favor one over the other and since I am always for private-first, I would probably end up using mostly private data and only occasionally public properties whenever I see an obvious use-case.